laurabaldassari/2019-500/README.md

 ## Our First Class

 Our first class will be **2019-01-24 at 8:30 AM** in Wolstein Research Building, room 1217.
-Please be on time, and bring a laptop, having worked through the material listed below to obtain and read part of the book, and to download and install necessary software.
+Please be on time, and bring a laptop.
+Before our first class you need to:

+1. Read the [Course Syllabus](https://thomaselove.github.io/2019-500-syllabus/) and also familiarize yourself with the contents of this web site.
+2. Obtain and read the preface and Chapters 1 and 2 of the book by Rosenbaum described below, and
+3. Download and install necessary software to a computer you control (ideally the laptop you will bring to class).

 ### The Book You Need For Our First Class